synapseslab/android-bluegps-sdk-demoapp/README.md

 ## Installation

-Before you add BlueGPS depencencies, update your repositories in the `settings.gradle` file to include these two repositories
+Before you add BlueGPS depencencies, update your repositories in the `settings.gradle` file to include this repository

 ```gradle
 dependencyResolutionManagement {